-Information on key risks (including operational risks) and the risk assessment and management process can be found on pages 47 to 50 of this Annual Report.
+Information on key risks (including operational risks) and the risk assessment and management process can be found on pages 45 to 50 of this Annual Report.

-Please refer to the Interested Person Transactions section on pages 51 to 52 for further details on interested person transactions, including the identity of related parties, JC&C's relationship with each party and the nature and value of the transactions.
+Please refer to the Interested Person Transactions section on page 51 for further details on interested person transactions, including the identity of related parties, JC&C's relationship with each party and the nature and value of the transactions.

 For material transactions that require Board approval, please refer to section 5.
-Transactions Requiring Approval from the Board on page 36 for the details.
+Transactions Requiring Approval from the Board on page 34 for the details.

 Key information on the directors' direct and indirect (deemed) shareholding in JC&C and its related corporations can be found on pages 66 to 67 of this Annual Report.
-As at 31st December 2023, the Group Managing Director, Benjamin Birks, held 44,000 shares in JC&C and the Group Director, Business Development, Stephen Gore, held 25,000 shares in JC&C.

-Key information regarding the directors relating to their age, academic and professional qualifications, date of the first appointment as director, date of the last re-appointment, directorships or chairmanships both present and those held over the preceding three years in other listed companies, and other principal commitments can be found on pages 24 to 27 of this Annual Report.
+Key information regarding the directors relating to their age, academic and professional qualifications, date of the first appointment as a director, date of the last re-election as a director, directorships or chairmanships both present and those held over the preceding three years in other listed companies, and other principal commitments can be found on pages 24 to 27 of this Annual Report.

 JC&C does not have a cross-holding ownership structure.
-78% of its shares are owned by its major shareholder, Jardine Matheson Holdings Limited.
-Please refer to the substantial shareholders' information on pages 179 to 180 of this Annual Report for details of the ownership structure.
+84% of its shares are owned by its major shareholder, Jardine Matheson Holdings Limited.
+Please refer to the substantial shareholders' information on pages 165 to 166 of this Annual Report for details of the ownership structure.